divyaPrakash2004/Bank-Risk-Analysis/README.md

    understand how data is used to minimise the risk of losing money while lending to customers.

 3. Tools Used :
-   Power BI
+   Power BI,
-   Excel
+   Excel,
-   MySql
+   MySql,
-   Python
+   Python,
-   Canva
+   Canva,
    Jupyter Notebook

 4. Dataset :